-The Central Drugs Standard Control Organization (CDSCO) under DGHS in Ministry of Health and family welfare (Govt. of India) acts as the nodal agency (NRA) for regulation of "Drugs" as defined in section 3(b) (i-iv) in Drugs & Cosmetics Act 1940 to ensure the Quality, safety, efficacy of all human vaccines (defined as Drugs).
+The Central Drugs Standard Control Organization (CDSCO) under DGHS in Ministry of Health and Family Welfare (Govt. of India) is the National Regulatory Authority (NRA); acts as the nodal agency for regulation of "Drugs" as defined in section 3(b) (i-iv) in Drugs & Cosmetics Act 1940 to ensure the Quality, safety, efficacy of all human vaccines (defined as Drugs).
 CDSCO is empowered under Drugs & Cosmetics Act 1940 to grant permission, licenses for marketing within the country.
-CDSCO is also mandated by Ministry of Health and Family Welfare, Govt. of India, to conduct a nation-wide pharmacovigilance programme in coordination with the Indian Pharmacopoeia Commission (IPC) located at Ghaziabad which is the National Coordinating Centre (NCC) of many ADR monitoring centers established in various medical colleges across the country.
+CDSCO is also mandated by Ministry of Health and Family Welfare, Govt. of India, to conduct a nation-wide pharmacovigilance programme in coordination with the Indian Pharmacopoeia Commission (IPC) located at Ghaziabad which is the National Coordination Centre (NCC) of many ADR monitoring centers established in various medical colleges across the country.

-The Roles and Responsibilities of CDSCO are as per the Drugs and Cosmetics Act and Rules.
-CDSCO is responsible to take appropriate regulatory decision and actions on the basis of recommendations of NCC-PvPI at IPC Ghaziabad and AEFI programme of Immunization division of Ministry of Health and Family Welfare, New Delhi.
+The Roles and Responsibilities of CDSCO are as per the Drugs and Cosmetics Act 1940 and Rules made thereunder.
+CDSCO is responsible to take appropriate regulatory decision and actions on the basis of recommendations of NCC-PvPI at IPC, Ghaziabad and AEFI programme of Immunization Division of Ministry of Health and Family Welfare, New Delhi.